Grandparents as childcarers

 In addition: Looking after your grandchildren?
 Make sure it counts towards your state pension

 Grandparents as registered childminders

-Grandparents sometimes decide to care for non-related children as well as their own grandchildren.
-For grandparents, this decision can mean an extra source of income and professional development.
+Grandparents may also decide to become registered childminders.
+This decision can mean an extra source of income and professional development.
 For parents, this can provide extra comfort in the knowledge that their child’s carer will get continued support and training about childcare.

 As an added benefit, parents may be able to get financial help to pay relatives who are a registered childminder.
 Both employer-supported childcare (such as childcare vouchers) and the childcare element of Working Tax Credit can be used to pay grandparents who are:

 • providing care for non-related children in addition to their grandchildren